Hero’s Journey® Writing Course

 Our Hero’s Journey® Writing Course takes the insights that Joseph Campbell developed into story and character and applies them to the challenges all writers face when they set out to write their stories – whether they’re short stories, novels, works of creative non-fiction, or screenplays.

-Our course tracks the stages of the Hero’s Journey® model in eight, easily digestible modules – conducted on-line in the company of a group of fellow writers on the same quest, and under the guidance of two seasoned storytellers.
+Our course tracks all twelve stages of the Hero’s Journey® model in eight, easily digestible modules – conducted on-line in the company of a group of fellow writers on the same quest, and under the guidance of two seasoned storytellers.

 How does the course work?

-- The Hero’s Journey® template is the most useful story template ever devised, reflecting the underlying structure of story, and giving you important cues about character and motivation.
+- Campbell's Hero’s Journey® template is the most useful story template ever devised, reflecting the underlying structure of story, and giving you important cues about character and motivation.